-Use the links below to tell us about problems with trees, grass or plants in public spaces.
+Use the links below to tell us about problems with trees, grass or plants.

 We mow grass at our parks, sportsgrounds and other land managed by Council.
 We also mow footpaths and road reserves next to Council-owned properties.

 We do not usually mow footpaths or road reserves next to property that is privately owned.
 Residents are expected to look after these areas.

 If residential-zoned land is overgrown, we will ask the owner or tenant to fix it if: